spiral/docs/framework/contributing.md

 # Contribution
 Feel free to contribute to framework or components development.
+I will glaldy accept your pull requests if it does match provided requiments.

 ## Requiments
 * PSR-2 codestyle